Advertiser Disclosure

 This Saint Kitts and Nevis bay area is made up of 2 sister beaches, Frigate Bay South and Frigate Bay North.
 While both are beautiful, the southern stretch of the coast manages to edge out its northern neighbor.

 This beach is also just 3 miles away from Basseterre’s downtown area, so you’re not too far away from the excitement of the island’s capital if you want to join in.
-You’ll have your fair share of restaurant and shop choices if you don’t want to worry about packing a picnic for an all-day beach adventure.
+You’ll have your fair share of restaurants and shops if you don’t want to worry about packing a picnic for an all-day beach adventure.

-10. Île Morpion, Saint Vincent and the Grenadines
+10. Île Morpion, St. Vincent and the Grenadines

 Ile Morpion Saint Vincent and the Grenadines